majestyz3/Agility-2020-nginx-plus-lab/docs/class1/module2/lab2.rst

 Multiple Upstreams, Server Blocks, and a Shared Memory Zone
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This lab will end up using several upstreams.
-In order to keep the configuration size managable, these will be stored in a seperate file.
+In order to keep the configuration size managable, these will be stored in a separate file.

 .. note:: Execute these steps on the NGINX Plus Master instance.